FOR ACTIVELY RISING YOUTH

 Dr. Dobbins’ doctoral research was completed through collaborative project she initiated between Howard University, the University of Pittsburgh (Pittsburgh Bacteriophage Institute), and Carnegie Mellon.
 She was awarded the 2006 Council of Historically Black Graduate Schools/UMI Most Outstanding Dissertation Award and her work is heavy cited within and throughout the scientific community, she is published in the Journal of Bacteriology, and as part of the 2004 Pittsburgh Supercomputing Center’s Projects in Scientific Computing Annual Report.
 Her research experiences also included work at the National Institutes of Health, the Wake Forest University/Bowman Gray School of Medicine, the University of Minnesota Schook Veterinary Pathobiology Laboratory, and the Howard University’s Cancer Center.

 Dr. Dobbins is a frequent speaker for training programs, meetings, conferences, youth development and STEM initiatives.
 She is an active leader in the community whose volunteer efforts and professional affiliations are numerous.
-Among these commitments, she serves on the Board of Directors for Solutions For At Risk Youth (SFARY); as a mentor for the International Center for Professional Development’s Scientist Mentoring & Diversity Program (SMPD); and Dr. Dobbins is also an active member of Alpha Kappa Alpha Sorority Incorporated and The Links, Incorporated.
+Among these commitments, she serves on the Board of Directors for Support For Actively Rising Youth (SFARY); as a mentor for the International Center for Professional Development’s Scientist Mentoring & Diversity Program (SMPD); and Dr. Dobbins is also an active member of Alpha Kappa Alpha Sorority Incorporated and The Links, Incorporated.

 Battalion Chief Kieth Cormier,